min2ha/ukwa-site/content/target/72176/index.en.md

   "start_date": "2018-10-05T09:00:00Z"
 }

-# Swansea University: CHERISH-DE (Challenging Human Environments and Research Impact for a Sustainable and Healthy Digital Economy)

 The acronym CHERISH-DE stands for Challenging Human Environments and Research Impact for a Sustainable and Healthy Digital Economy.
 It is a new multdisciplinary research centre based at Swansea University tasked with bringing in the sea-change in how the digital economy impacts on humans, science and industry.